jdamp/CatGPT-telegram/README.md

 ### Usage
 Copy the file `.env_template` to `.env`.
 Add your telegram bot token and the OpenAI API access token to the `.env` file.
+- Run `pip install pipenv --user`
+- Run `pipenv shell`
+- Run `python main.py`